Martha McDonald: Songs of Memory and Forgetting

 Created during her 2016 residency with RAIR (Recycled Artist in Residency) at Revolution Recovery, a construction and demolition recycling center in Philadelphia, Songs of Memory and Forgetting combined song, storytelling and found-object sculpture.
-Sourcing thousands of photos, articles of clothing, instruments and objects from the piles of trash, McDonald created quilts from the photos and displayed a collection of rescued personal belongings, turning an industrial site of waste and recovery into a meditation on loss and renewal.
-Her selection of found objects, often from house clean outs after an elderly person died, evoked vanished lives, legacy, loss and mortality.
-Amid piles of salvaged household items, McDonald performed original and traditional songs with RAIR co-founder Billy Dufala on instruments and constructed sound sculptures pulled from the salvage piles.
+Sourcing thousands of photos, articles of clothing, instruments and objects from the piles of trash, McDonald created quilts from the photos and displayed a collection of rescued personal belongings; while she performed original and traditional songs with RAIR co-founder Billy Dufala on instruments and constructed sound sculptures.

 The Wall Street Journal and Broad Street Review described the performance as “quietly riveting,” noting McDonald’s ability to transform discarded objects into “carriers of memory and mourning.”
-By foregrounding ephemerality as both theme and process, McDonald invited audiences to reflect not only on what remains after a life has passed, but also on the urgency of how we live in the present.